noahstammm/ml2_project/README.md

 get_data_extract()
 ```
 Note: That the code above contains not all the steps for preparing the data.
+For further information see the notebook

 ## Model Architecture: